Get 6 months of The London Times for £1 and get free or discounted subscriptions to many other international newspapers.

-You can get a digital subscription to the English edition of Le Monde for just £2.49 a month for your first 12 months.
+You can get a digital subscription to the English edition of Le Monde for just £2.49 a month (about $3 US) for your first 12 months.
 For more details or to subscribe visit:

-The London Times has this flash sale on subscriptions: Pay just £1 a month for your first 12 months. (£1 is about $1.20 US so a full year is about $15.)
+The London Times has this flash sale on subscriptions: Pay just £1 for your first 6 months.
+(This is about $1.11 US.)
 Afterwards you’ll be billed £10 a month unless you act.
 For more details or to subscribe visit:

 This subscription gives you unlimited access to the London Times website, the tablet edition and apps for iPhone and Android.
 The subscription also gives you access to the London Times Crossword Puzzles and Crossword Club.

 The Sydney Morning Herald is Australia’s most read newspaper, with an online and print audience of 8.6 million readers.
 You can begin reading at: